 When you’re empathetic, you are also compassionate.
 People love that, and they will feel so good knowing that somebody cares about their world.
 Most of us have a strong urge to be understood – leverage that!

 Building rapport is not complicated at all.
 We’re intellectual and spiritual beings.
-Connection is all we have it’s just that very few of us see it like that.
-You mustn’t put a lot of effort in developing connections just because you want to prove that you can “build rapport with anyone”.
+The connection is all we have it’s just that very few of us see it like that.
+You mustn’t put a lot of effort into developing connections just because you want to prove that you can “build rapport with anyone”.